 Located at the Town Center is the Disney Springs Welcome Center.
 The Welcome Center provides guest services assistance at Disney Springs.
 Services available include:

 - Services for foreign guests

-The Marketplace is home to several shops which tend to be more fun-based than those you will find at Town Center.
-Shopping options located in the Marketplace include Disney’s Pin Traders, Goofy’s Candy Company, Lego Imagination Center, and Disney’s Days of Christmas.
+The Marketplace is home to several shops, which tend to be more fun-based than those you will find at Town Center.
+Shopping options in the Marketplace include Disney’s Pin Traders, Goofy’s Candy Company, Lego Imagination Center, and Disney’s Days of Christmas.

 Located in the Marketplace is the massive World of Disney.
 World of Disney is the largest Disney Store in the world and includes everything Disney you can imagine.
 However, it has one omission, you can’t buy a birthday card!
 The store has recently had a massive refurbishment.